Da-shou/dashou-dot-dev/README.md

 |Database   |SQLite                      |The content needs to load fast and the requests won't be complex.                              |
 |HTTP Server|h2o @ Ubuntu 24.04.4 LTS   |I heard about h2o being an extremely lightweight and fast server, so i wanted to test it out.  |

-### Milestones
-- [x] Create a web server and home-host @ https://dashou.dev
-- [x] Setup a GitHub action to pull the code to the server on each main branch push.
-- [ ] Design the database schema
-- [ ] Sketch an idea of the different pages of the website
-- [ ] Get the MySQL server working
-- [ ] Get the ExpressJS back-end working
-- [ ] Construct the different static web pages
-- [ ] Make the dynamic content load in the static web pages